J-HangarSpace

 At the time of the announcement of the type’s first overseas sales success, the U.S. Air Force KC-46A Pegasus programme was nearing the end of its development phase.
 Based on the Boeing 767-2C, the first of four prototypes had flown for the first time only a month before, on September 25, 2015.

-Bearing the civil registration N6018N on its tail, the first KC-46A destined for the JASDF took to
+Bearing the civil registration N6018N on its tail, the first KC-46A destined for the JASDF took

-Paine Field and reportedly close to following suit early in August 2021.
+at Paine Field and reportedly close to following suit early in August 2021.

 (Photo: The Boeing Company/Marian Lockhart)